massmux/SatsMobiBot/README.md

 more to come

 You can give the use of this Bot to your community.
-For example a physical shop manager can use this Bot + the NFC Cards.
+For example a physical shop manager can use this Bot + the NFC Cards + POS facility, all together.
 They can give the cards to their clients and send cashback for each purchase, thanks to the cashback command.
 The client will be able to spend the money just using his card everywhere.

 ## Subprojects using it: